hannes-marais/innovation-algebra/README.md

 The best way to get a feeling for how IA can be used is the case studies.
 Recent case studies are at the top.

+* [Sustainable Food packaging](casestudies/food-packaging.md) - Developing sustainable, biodegradable active food packaging with antibacterial and antioxidant properties using coaxial electrospinning technology to create core-shell structured nanofibers.
+Pushing IA to its limits and evaluating its own performance.
+Based on [Preparation of Fast-Dissolving Antibacterial and Antioxidant Nanofibers Based on Gelatin and Pullulan Using Coaxial Electrospinning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4443875)
 * [Business School Case Study Generation](casestudies/business-casestudy.md) - Development of a business case study for a medium sized business.
 * [FlexiRide Proposal](casestudies/flexiride.md) - Auto-selection of a common city-problem and developing a solution.
 Minimal user input.
 * [Experiments in Reducing Light Polllution](casestudies/light-pollution.md) - Uses IA 2.7, which is able to design experiments.